wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

    Alternately, off-line after download:

-1. Create a folder on your machine to hold files and cd into it.
+1. Create a folder on your machine to hold documentation files and cd into it.
 1. Get to the documentation download page at:

    <a target="_blank" href="https://support.tricentis.com/community/downloads.do">https://support.tricentis.com/community/downloads.do</a>